tolarewaju3/codelikethewind/5g-streaming/README.md

   port:
     targetPort: rest
 ```
-**Next, we’ll deploy a Flink job.** This streaming job will transform our call record data into one that’s suitable for storage and viewing.
+**Next, we’ll deploy a Flink job** that transforms our call record data into a form that’s suitable for storage and viewing.

 Under Location, navigate to the Flink deployment url. *If you get an error, make sure your browser didn’t change the “http” to “https”*

 ![Flink Dashboard](img/flink_dashboard.png)

-On the left menu, select Submit New Job.
-Click “+Add New” and upload [this jar](https://code-like-the-wind.s3.us-east-2.amazonaws.com/flink-streaming-1.0.jar).
+On the left menu, select `Submit New Job.` Click `+Add New` and upload [this jar](https://code-like-the-wind.s3.us-east-2.amazonaws.com/flink-streaming-1.0.jar).
 This may take a minute.

 When this finishes, click on the job and enter `com.demo.flink.streaming.StreamingJob` for the entry class field. **Submit the job.**